 - Family history.
 Having a father, brother, or son with prostate cancer increases your risk.
 Having one immediate family member with prostate cancer doubles a man's own risk.
 A man who has 2 or 3 first degree family members with prostate cancer is 11 times at greater risk than someone who has no family members with prostate cancer.

 - Race.
 African American men are at higher risk than men of other races and ethnicities.
 Prostate cancer may occur at a younger age, too.

 - Genes.
 Men with a BRCA1, BRCA2 gene mutation have a higher risk of prostate cancer and some other cancers.
-Genetic testing for prostate cancer is currently not available.
+The role of genetic testing for prostate cancer is still being evaluated.

 - Hormones.
 Male hormones (androgens) like testosterone, may play a role in the development or aggressiveness of prostate cancer.

 A Western lifestyle is linked with prostate cancer, and dietary factors have been intensively studied.
 However, results are inconsistent.